aws/amazon-sagemaker-clarify/README.md

 ## Terminology

 ### Facet
-A facet is column or feature that will be used to measure bias against.
-A facet can have value(s) that designates that sample as "***protected***".
+A facet is a set of sensitive column or feature values that will be used to measure bias against.
+A facet can have value(s) that designates that sample as "***sensitive***".

 ### Label
 The label is a column or feature which is the target for training a machine learning model.
 The label can have value(s) that designates that sample as having a "***positive***" outcome.